getodk/docs/docs/entities-intro.rst

 .. note::

     Entities are not available in every ODK-compatible system.
-Use :doc:`ODK Central <central-intro>` for the best Entities experience.
+This document assumes an :doc:`ODK Central <central-intro>` server.

 Concepts
 ========